psqnt/flask-btcpay-example/README.md

 If you are in development the server starts up twice so always use the last onion created, all others are overwritten

+Also note, if you want to keep the same tor in production then create a folder
+called: `.tor` and use production, it will store the key to reuse the same tor url there

 if testing locally or not over tor
 ```